derekschultz/job-worker/DESIGN.md

 4. In the event of a client disconnecting or ceasing to stream the output, the associated reader and position can be discarded.

-## Process Execution Lifecycle

-The library will use the `os/exec` package to start and stop jobs.
-When a new job is started, the library will create a new `exec.Cmd` instance, start the command, and add the command to a map of running jobs.
-The command's output will be captured in a buffer, and will be sent to the client over the gRPC stream.

-To stop a job, the library will use the `Cmd.Process.Kill` method.
-This will send a SIGKILL signal to the process, causing it to terminate immediately.

-The library will also use cgroups to limit the resources that a job can use.
-When a new job is started, the library will create a new cgroup for the job, set the resource limits, and add the job's process to the cgroup.

 ## Implementation Details

 The library will be implemented in Go, using the `os/exec` package for process management.
 The API server will be implemented using the gRPC framework.
 The CLI will be a simple Go application that makes gRPC calls to the API server.

 Job IDs will be generated using a universally unique identifier (UUID).
 This will be done using the `github.com/google/uuid` package.

+When a new job is started, the library will create a new `exec.Cmd` instance, start the command, and add the command to a map of running jobs.
+The command's output will be captured in a shared buffer, and will be sent to the client over the gRPC stream.

+To stop a job, the library will use the `Cmd.Process.Kill` method.
+This will send a SIGKILL signal to the process, causing it to terminate immediately.

 Resource control for CPU, Memory and Disk IO per job will be implemented using cgroups v2.
 When a new job is started, the library will create a new cgroup for the job, set the resource limits (such as CPU usage, memory usage, and disk I/O), and add the job's process to the cgroup immediately upon its start.
 This ensures that the resource limits are enforced from the very beginning of the process's execution.